ishreyasp/api_management_system/README.md

 1. APP_ADMIN Setup
 -	With System Database Administrator (SYSDBA), the initial step is to create APP_ADMIN role who will manage the entire API management system application
 -	To create APP_ADMIN from SYSDBA execute 1_app_admin.sql script
-2. Role Creation – API Manager, Basic User
--	Once APP_ADMIN role is created, the APP_ADMIN’s first task is to create 2 roles – API Manager and Basic User
--	For creating API Manager execute 2_api_manager.sql script
--	For creating Basic User execute 3_basic_user.sql script
-3. Execute DDL & DML Scripts
+2. Execute DDL & DML Scripts
 -	Execute DDL-DML-Scripts for creating tables – USERS, API, API_ACCESS, PRICING_MODEL, REQUESTS, USAGE_TRACKING, SUBSCRIPTION, and BILLING
 -	The DML Script will populate the tables with sample data of 5 records in each table
-4. Create Views
+3. Create Views
 -	Execute views.sql script to create views -
 o	ActiveUserSubscriptions – Views all active subscriptions for each user. o	APIUsageByUser – Displays the number of requests made by each user for each API.